-The Hough Riots were a period of civil unrest occurring from July 18th to July 24th, 1966 in Cleveland, Ohio.
+The Hough Riots were a period of civil unrest occurring from July 18-24, 1966, in Cleveland, Ohio.
 They were sparked by an incident occurring at a bar called the 79ers Club on the corner of East 79th Street and Hough Avenue.
 The owner refused to serve a black patron a glass of water.
 A racial slur was uttered to the black man during the encounter.
 The man left the bar, but the neighborhood soon became engulfed in violence, leading to the worst outbreak of civil disorder in the city’s history.
-Firebombing and looting began shortly afterward, and 300 police officers were called to the area.
+Firebombing and looting began shortly afterward, and during the several days of the riots, 2,100 police officers and more than 1,700 National Guardsmen were called to the area.
 Rampant gunfire and full-scale rioting soon erupted.
-After six days of violence, four African Americans had been killed and 3,253 arrests were made.
+After six days of violence, four African-Americans had been killed, 50 people were injured, and at least 341 arrests were made.

 Time Line of the Riots:

-July 21 — Troops, now numbering over 1700, patroled a ten square mile area around the epicenter of the violence.
+July 21 — Troops, now numbering over 1,700, patrolled a 10-square-mile area around the epicenter of the violence.
 Firebombs destroyed an apartment building at the corner of East 73rd and Hough Avenue.
 More people were wounded by CPD in attempts to control the population.
 Many more arrests were made.

 July 22 — Sam Winchester, 59, was shot while walking to a bus stop at East 116th and Kinsman Road, some two miles from the core of the riots.
 Before he died, he tells police he was shot by two white men in a passing car.